 We will receive a commission if you make a purchase through our affiliate link at no extra cost to you.
 Please read our disclosure policy for more information.

-It can be tough to make ends meet each month with just one income or while you’re attending school.
+I get it, it can be tough to make ends meet each month with just one income or while you’re attending school.

 You may have to cut back on some of your expenses, but that’s not always possible.